brysonpdavis/soundtracker/README.md

-# soundtracker
+# SoundTracker

-A webapp for extracting a Spotify playlist of songs out of a YouTube video
+A webapp for extracting a Spotify playlist of songs from a YouTube video

 Currently in development by Nate Selzer and Bryson Davis